COVID vaccine tracker: First batch of Russian vaccine ready

 'Russia gave first lesson of Aatmanirbhar': Raut's dig at Centre

-Phases-I and II went through testing in super fast time.
-The process was completed in less than two months, when vaccines usually take several months or years to complete the trials.
+Phases-I and II went through testing in super-fast time.
+The process was completed in less than two months when vaccines usually take several months or years to complete the trials.

 There are more than 160 vaccine candidates in the pre-clinical or clinical trials stage.
 29 are in clinical trials while 6 are in the final stages of human trials.
 In India at least 8 candidate vaccines are being developed and two of these have entered Phase-II trials after completed the first phase.